usnistgov/oar-auth-py/README.md

 ### Building and Testing Using Native Tools

-The Python build tool, `setup.py`, is used to build and test the software.
-To build, type while in this directory:
+The Python build tool, `setup.py`, within the `python` subdirectory, is used to build and test the software.
+To build, type while in this
+directory:

 ```
   python setup.py build